Automated Data Augmentations for Graph Classification: The Proposed GraphAug Method

-In our method, we explicitly compute the transformation probability of each graph element by the automated augmentation model, thereby eliminating the negative effect of adopting a uniform transformation probability.
-In addition, the reinforcement learning based training method can effectively help the model detect critical label-related information in the input graph, so the model can avoid damaging it and produce label-invariant augmentations with greater chances.
-We will demonstrate these advantages through extensive empirical studies in Section~\ref{sec:4_1} and~\ref{sec:4_2}.
-In addition, our method is related to graph explainability in that the predicted transformation probabilities from our augmentation model $g$ is similar to explainability scores of some graph explainability methods \cite{maruhashi2018learning,hao2020xgnn,hao2021on}.
-Hence, we hope that our augmentation method can bring inspiration to researchers in the graph explainability area.
+\textbf{Advantages of our method.} Our method explicitly estimates the transformation probability of each graph element by the automated augmentation model, thereby eliminating the negative effect of adopting a uniform transformation probability.
+Also, the reinforcement learning based training method can effectively help the model detect critical label-related information in the input graph, so the model can avoid damaging it and produce label-invariant augmentations with greater chances.
+We will show these advantages through extensive empirical studies in Section~\ref{sec:4_1} and~\ref{sec:4_2}.
+Besides, the use of sequential augmentation, i.e., multiple steps of augmentation, can naturally help produce more diverse augmentations and samples, and the downstream classification model can benefit from diverse training samples.
+We will demonstrate it through ablation studies in Section~\ref{sec:4_3}.

-Nonetheless, there are some limitations in our method.
-First, our method adopts a complicated two-step training pipeline which first trains the reward generation model and then trains the augmentation model.
-We have tried simplifying it to one-step training through adversarial training method as in \citet{ratner2017learning}.
-However, we found it to be very unstable and the augmentation model consistently diverges.
-We leave the problem of simplifying the training to the future.
-Second, the reward generation model involves attention module, whose computational complexity is the square of the number of nodes in the graph.
-Thus in practice, it may lead to significant computation and memory cost on large-scale graphs.